supermihi/gurobimh/README.md

 gurobimh: Unofficial Alternative Gurobi/Python Interface
 ========================================================

+# *Maintainer Wanted!*
+As I do not currently use the Gurobi / Python interface, this package is orphaned.
+Anyone willing to further maintain it, please contact me!

 Overview
 --------
 `gurobimh` is a drop-in replacement for the `gurobipy` API bindings shipped with